Braised beef shin on the bone that is slowly simmered in stock & Worcestershire sauce until perfectly cooked served with peas & asparagus.

 For the Asparagus and Peas

-- Season the beef generously and then sear the beef shin steaks on both sides.
+- Season the beef with the salt and pepper and then sear the beef shin steaks on both sides until you get a nice deep brown colour, then remove the beef and place it on a plate.

 - Pour over the beef stock, add the thyme and then taste adding salt and pepper as required.